 Red feathering immediately draws our attention to the cardinal.
 We can’t miss it.
 It is a stand-out bird.
 I have been wanting to capture a picture of a cardinal in my flowering dogwood tree.
 The Cardinal is the Virginia state bird and the dogwood is the state tree.
 Finally, I got my chance!
 Here is the photo, recently posted on my Instagram.

 Here is one more photo of a cardinal perched on a pole above the bird feeder in my yard.
 He’s a beauty!

 *posted for JNW’s Color Your World challenge:red

-The birds had previously built a nest within the honeysuckle vines along my fence.
+Cardinals have built a nest within the honeysuckle vines along my fence.
 Yesterday, I posted a picture of a speckled eggshell, open and empty.
 I am on the lookout for baby birds.

 The bright red cardinal is a beautiful sight to see.
 The cardinal happens to be the state bird of Virginia, where I live, so I am fortunate to frequently witness their flight.
 Still, I don’t take this view for granted.
 I can’t seem to stop myself from announcing “Cardinal!” at the sight, even when I am the only one around.